Titantek/ada-outlier-datastory/content.md

 </div>

+{: .box-warning}
+   **📊 Wikispeedia database 📊** \
-In this project we use the data that players create by playing Wikispeedia.
-This data was collected by the [EPFL Data Science Lab (dlab)](https://dlab.epfl.ch/)
+   We will use the data that were collected by the [EPFL Data Science Lab (dlab)](https://dlab.epfl.ch/) recording all of the games that were  played since Wikispeedia has been created.
+After downloading the data,

-~ Presentation of the dataset by Doc ~

 # Part 1: How are people performing in Wikispeedia?